trinsic-id/v2-sdk/docs/learn/resources/migrate.md

 ## Who should consider migration?

 - Teams looking to manage their own identity data in the ecosystem
-- Your solution requires support for ecosystem governance
+- Your solution requires support for ecosystem Trust Registry
 - You are looking to use open standard and need interoperability with VC, JWT, or OIDC
 - Teams looking to reduce transaction costs of writing to decentralized ledgers
 - Developers looking to provide custom wallet experience or customized integration